The secret sauce to winning at youth sports is the understanding that it all starts with the right coaching attitude.

 2. Take a lifetime learning approach to coaching.

-Trying to coach a basketball team today based on how you remember being coached as a kid is a challenge.
-Take advantage of all the latest and greatest teaching techniques available.
-Read a book.
 Check out some YouTube videos on basketball coaching.
 Go to a coaching clinic.
 Talk to other coaches.
 Invite high school players to practice and have them demonstrate some drills.
 There’s a lot of knowledge out there.
 Being a great basketball coach means you’re always learning.

 Most great basketball coaches I know are thieves in the best possible sense of that word.
 They take away key learnings and approaches from other coaches and teams.
 They’re always on the lookout for ways to better their coaching technique and to better their teams.
-And, for that reason, their teams get better.
+And for that reason, their teams get better.

 3. Prepare for every practice.

-Practice courts and practice fields are where teams are made, where players learn, and where bonds are formed.
-As a coach, you should take advantage of the time you have together with your team and be ready with a plan.
-Having a plan is an indicator that you’ve thought the practice through with goals in mind.
-One of the best things about bringing a short, written plan to practice is that it enables you to coach in the moment.
-You don’t have to worry about what you’re going to do next, so you can give your complete focus to the activity in front of you.
+Practice courts and practice fields are where teams are made, players learn, and bonds are formed.
+As a coach, you should take advantage of your time with your team and be ready with a plan.
+Having a plan indicates that you’ve thought the practice through with goals in mind.

-A challenge for youth coaches is to keep players engaged throughout the entire season.
-How do you do that?
-Keep it interesting.
-Keep it fun.
-Know your audience.
-In your practice plans, include some fun games and activities that you know your players will like.
-End practices on high notes, so that players leave wanting more.
+End practices on high notes so that players leave wanting more.
 Mix it up.
 Don’t stay too long with one activity.
 Don’t lecture too much, especially when you first take the court.
 Ask your assistant coaches, players’ parents, and players for ideas on adding fun and keeping things interesting.

 Find the right balance between working on challenging drills and easier practice topics.
 Spend some time planning fun just like you might plan on teaching a basketball skill.
 Consider a player activity off the court for some team bonding.
 Teams that are enjoying the process learn more and perform better.